King Tut in Egypt and Other Mysteries

 A Stolen Obelisk

-The oldest is beautiful Luxor, where there’s a statue of Tutankhamun and an alabaster sphinx with the young king’s head and where a pair of soaring pink granite obelisks once stood until Napoleon stole one of them and planted it on the Place de la Concorde.
+The oldest is beautiful Luxor, where there’s a statue of Tutankhamun and an alabaster sphinx with the young king’s head and where a pair of soaring pink granite obelisks once stood until Napoleon stole one of them and planted it on the Place de la Concorde in Paris.

 The Rising Water Table